MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/crtsetdebugfillthreshold.md

 ## Remarks

 The debug versions of some security-enhanced CRT functions fill the buffer passed to them with a special character (0xFE).
-This helps to find cases where the incorrect size was passed to the function.
+This fill character helps to find cases where the incorrect size was passed to the function.
 Unfortunately, it also reduces performance.
 To improve performance, use **_CrtSetDebugFillThreshold** to disable buffer-filling for buffers larger than the *newThreshold* threshold.
 A *newThreshold* value of 0 disables it for all buffers.

 The default threshold is **SIZE_T_MAX**.